iluvjava/Maths/Notebook 2.0 markdown/AMATH 515 Optimization Fundamentals/Duality/Duality Prepraration 2.md

-Please read: [Duality Preparation](Duality%20Preparation.md) before reading about this.
+oPlease read: [Duality Preparation](Duality%20Preparation.md) before reading about this.
 A list of contents we will be going over for this document is:

 1. Definition of the Conjugacy --> Frenchel's Inequality